 I’ve taken my best stab, some more outlandish than others.
-Please see the list and video below (video will not play on mobile devices due to YouTube restrictions on third-party content).
+Please see the list and video below (the video will not play on mobile devices due to YouTube restrictions on third-party content).

 2. Paperbacks: I still love a good book in my hands, but more and more I find myself cheating on my first love with my new love – Ms. Kindle.

 3. Traditional Homework: With offerings like Khan Academy and MITx more and more teachers assign watching a lecture or lesson on YouTube as the homework and then doing the “traditional homework” in the classroom with the help of the instructor and peers.
 Being able to watch the best in the world deliver a lecture on a topic is a much better way to learn when you combine it with in-class practice.
 I wish this were around when I went to school – break out the popcorn!

 5. Car Keys

 6. College Backpacks: Imagine how nice it will be just to carry around a tablet with all your textbooks accessible in the cloud.
 And they won’t cost $150 either.
 Also, you will be able to see the notes of all the other A+ students from around the world rather than praying that the used book you just purchased was from the next Einstein rather than the next Stoner.
 The books will be auto-updated as well.